Cloufield/gwaslab/README.md

 # gwaslab
 A collection of handy python scripts for GWAS.

-This package is based on matplotlib and seaborn.
-Just want to save myself from repetitive work.
+Just want to make lif eaiser and save myself from repetitive work.

 ## What you can do with gwaslab:
 1. [Side-by-side Manhattan and QQ plot](#create-manhattan-plot-and-qq-plot-with-just-one-line)